heig-mdt-gio1/material/subjects/basic-principles/README.md

 - **Don't sacrifice performance** over readability.
 You can write performant code while still being comprehensible for programmer with general knowledge of the used language.

 - **Explain your code** in comments, when you can't make it simpler, and are worried about its readability.

+### The Art of Naming

+One aspect of K.I.S.S. is to take the time to give **pertinent names** to your code elements.

+You could be tempted to just name them `a`, `b`, `c`, `p1`, `fun`, etc. because you just want to get things done.

+That's a **wrong trade off** : you will loose time in the end.

+Read the same script **one day later**, and track how many minutes you're **losing** trying to remember what this `ccu` variable represents.

+Nowadays, all IDEs help you reference existing symbols in your code, so the length doesn't really matter.

+**Names are documentation!**\* What the variable is should be immediately obvious.
+If it contains the currently connected user, then call it `currentlyConnectedUser`, or `currentUser`.

+> (\*) Don't fall into the opposite habit, though. `AbstractFlushClearCacheMessageBuilderOnTransactionSupport` is descriptive, sure, but not very practical.

 ### Take a step back